 Getting To & Around Valletta

-Getting to Valletta is extremely easy.
+Getting to and around Valletta is simple.
 Malta’s main bus terminal is based there, so most buses start and end their journeys in Valletta.
-Probably just as well, because parking/driving around can be difficult.
+Probably just as well, because parking/driving around can be difficult and something to bear in mind if you’re driving.

 The city was built strategically with the roads running on a grid system.
 One advantage is that it makes navigating easy.
 Though easily walked in under an hour some of the streets are so steep they resemble a rollercoaster, so wear comfortable shoes.